hphelion/documentation/commercial/GA1/commerical.flexible-control-pane-installation.md

 		00:5d:ff:f4:80:a2,root,undefined,192.168.124.3,12,16384,512,vm,all
 		00:2b:8a:73:29:82,root,undefined,192.168.124.4,12,16384,512,vm,all
 		00:65:cc:54:b1:0f,root,undefined,192.168.124.2,12,16384,512,vm,all

-		•	After modification, the baremetal.csv will look like the one given below.
+	After modification, the baremetal.csv will look like the one given below.
 Note the last two columns.
 The modifications are in two parts:

-		A – Mapping the original set of VMs with "node_type" B – Adding baremetal nodes that will be used as Compute nodes and/or VSA nodes optionally.
+	A: Mapping the original set of VMs with "node_type"

+	B: Adding baremetal nodes that will be used as Compute nodes and/or VSA nodes optionally.

 		00:17:00:3a:7d:25,root,undefined,192.168.124.2,12,16384,512,vm,all
 		00:7e:d1:97:ca:b6,root,undefined,192.168.124.2,12,16384,512,vm,occm
 		00:e8:3f:a9:7e:a2,root,undefined,192.168.124.3,12,16384,512,vm,occ1